 ‘Digital transformation’ is the phrase that has taken over the internet during the past year, as all businesses have had to pivot in order to meet the demands of the pandemic.
 It hasn’t just been about adapting to staff working from home, but also thinking about altering procedures and processes to ensure these can be carried out virtually.
 We have been providing bespoke online induction solutions in the form of induction software for many years now, but we wanted to take this opportunity to explain how this could really benefit your business in comparison to traditional induction methods.
-Why not move your inductions online to save your business lots of time and money?
+Why not move your inductions online with bespoke online induction software, to save your business lots of time and money?

 What Is An Online Induction?

-How Do Online Inductions Work?
+How Does Online Induction Software Work?

 Inductions are usually repeated on an annual basis, apart from in some industries where an induction will need to be repeated each time a new site is visited.
 The beauty of online induction software is that workers are able to complete the induction before they arrive and are due to start work.
 Saving lots of wasted time and hassle on their first day.